twilio-labs/paste/internal-docs/engineering/developing-locally.md

   <tr>
    <td>SUPABASE_URL
    </td>
-   <td>The url of the supabase BE you want to use.
+   <td>The url of the supabase backend you want to use.
 For local development is should map to <strong>http://127.0.0.1:54321</strong>
    </td>
   </tr>
   <tr>
    <td>SUPABASE_KEY
    </td>
    <td>This will be generated and output from the start command in `/apps/backend`.
-It can also be retreieved by running `npx supabase status` in the directory.
+It can also be retrieved by running `npx supabase status` in the directory.
    </td>
   </tr>
   <tr>